There's a six-planet alignment visible in late February 2026. Sound familiar?

 Neptune would require a telescope, and this does come with the added danger of observing the western horizon in the evening twilight.

-Every once and a while, planet parades and planet alignments seem to crop up, as news of multiple planets appearing in the sky, in a line at once, makes headlines.
+Every once and a while, planet parades and planet alignments seem to crop up in our news feeds, as stories of multiple planets appearing in the sky, in a line at once, make headlines.

 Why do planet parades happen?
 They're not as unusual as you might think